FantasyNitroGEN/visallo/docs/GLOSSARY.md

 Web Ontology Language.
 Standard XML file format for defining ontologies.

 #GPW
-Acronym for graph propery worker.
+Acronym for graph property worker.

 #graph property worker
 Type of Visallo plugin that responds to changes in the graph and often used for data enrichment and